jwaliszko/ExpressiveAnnotations/README.md

 For sample usages go to [**demo project**](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/master/src/ExpressiveAnnotations.MvcWebSample).

+Let's walk through some snippets below:

 ```
 [RequiredIf("GoAbroad == true")]
 public string PassportNumber { get; set; }
 ```

-Here we are saying that annotated field is required when dependent field has appropriate value (passport number is required, if go abroad option is selected).
+Here we are saying that annotated field is required when condition given in the logical expression is fulfilled (passport number is required, if go abroad field has true boolean value).
 Simple enough, let's move to another variation:

 ```
 [AssertThat("ReturnDate >= Today()")]
 public DateTime?
 ReturnDate { get; set; }
 ```

-Here return date needs to be greater than or equal to the date given in utility function returning current day.
-This time we are not validating field requirement as before.
-Now attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-null field).
+This time another attribute is used.
+We are not validating field requirement as before.
+Field value is not required to be provided - it is allowed to be null now.
+Nevertheless, if some value is already given, it needs to be correct.
+In the other words, this attribute puts restriction on field, which needs to be satisfied for such field to be considered as valid (restriction verification is executed for non-null field).
+Here, the value of return date field needs to be greater than or equal to the date returned by `Today()` utility function (function which simply returns current day).

 ```
 [RequiredIf("ContactDetails.Email != null")]